Ant Identification & Prevention

 Where are ants commonly found?

 Ants happily live and nest outdoors.
 Their favorite nesting sites vary with their species.

 Fire ants prefer to nest in open sunny areas like parks, yards, and golf courses.

 Odorous house ants prefer to nest in shallow soil beneath stones, boards, logs, mulch, and debris.

 Pavement ants nest in the damp soil next to sidewalks, driveways, foundations, and spaces in masonry walls.

 As ants move around your yard searching for food and water sources or if the weather becomes too harsh, ants will move indoors through spaces they find in our home’s exterior.
 Once inside, they nest in structural wood, electrical equipment, walls voids, and insulation.

 How do I get rid of ants?

 Ants are frustrating and difficult to get rid of.
 The best way to eliminate these ants from your yard or home is with the help of the pest professionals at Anthem Pest Control.
-Servicing Greater Atlanta, Dallas, Houston, and Greenville, we are a local pest control company committed to excellence and understand the needs of home and business owners in our region.
+Servicing Greater Atlanta, Dallas, Houston, and Greenville, we are a local pest control company committed to excellence and understanding the needs of home and business owners in our region.
 We are committed to eliminating ants and other pesky pests and providing our customers with peace of mind.
 To learn more about our comprehensive pest control services backed by a 100% satisfaction guarantee, reach out to us today.